 - 1. Where no existing air conditioner unit exists an air conditioner may be purchased to include: - a.
 Installation and related installation modifications - b.
 Related installation electrical modifications - c.
 Winter air conditioner cover - 2.
 Repair or replacement of an existing central air conditioning unit is allowed.
-There is no price limit and state approval is not required.
-Installation of a central air conditioning unit where none exists is allowed.
-There is no price limit and state approval is not required.
-In rentals it is the landlord's responsibility to repair a central air cooling system, but if that isn't done, a portable or window unit could be purchased if the landlord signs a statement that the air conditioner is the property of the tenant, and can be taken with the tenant when he/she moves.
+There is no price limit and state approval is not required. - Up to \$1,000.00 may be spent on installation of a central air conditioning unit where none exists.
+In special circumstances the installation may be fully paid for.
+This will require state approval. - In rentals it is the landlord's responsibility to repair a central air cooling system, but if that isn't done, a portable or window unit could be purchased if the landlord signs a statement that the air conditioner is the property of the tenant, and can be taken with the tenant when he/she moves.
 (This applies in public housing units, as well.) - 3.
 Where there is an existing window air conditioner unit and it does not meet the current federal minimum seasonal energy efficiency rating (SEER=13), a new unit may be purchased to include: - a.
 Installation and related installation modifications - b.
 Related installation electrical modifications - c.
 Winter air conditioner cover - 4.
 Where there is an existing air conditioning unit which meets the federal minimum energy efficiency rating, the client may select measures from the following: - a.
 Ceiling Fan installation and related installation modifications - b.
 Installation of manual fan switch for furnace thermostat - c.
 Installation of a whole house ventilation fan

 - d.
 Installation of screening material on doors and/or windows - e.
 Installation of reflective foil heat barriers in attics - f.
 Installation of window awnings or sun-screen shutters - g.
 Purchase of oscillating or window fans - 5.
-If the client has received services in the past, they would be eligible for services again as long as they still meet the requirements for eligibility and if the following conditions exist:

-a.
-The air conditioner the client received in the past is not repairable or will cost more than \$350 to repair and is no longer under warranty b.
-Circumstances may have changed for this individual and a second air conditioner may be needed based on the individual's medical condition and the make-up or design of the home c.
+If the client has received services in the past, they would be eligible for services again as long as they still meet the requirements for eligibility and if the following conditions exist: - a.
+The air conditioner the client received in the past is not repairable or will cost more than \$350 to repair and is no longer under warranty - b.
+Circumstances may have changed for this individual and a second air conditioner may be needed based on the individual's medical condition and the make-up or design of the home - c.
 If a client was given an air conditioner in the past and simply does not have it any longer, state approval will be needed to provide services again.
 The state will reserve the right to refuse services if the client left the unit when moving or sold it.